Drug & Alcohol Rehab Dorset & Near Dorset

 Two friends talking at a drug and alcohol rehab in Dorset

-Though most people in recovery hope they will be sober forever, the reality is that relapse happens frequently.
+Though most people in recovery hope they will be sober forever, the reality is that relapse happens frequently when you leave rehab.

-Even after a solid 28-day inpatient programme, we cannot say that you will definitely never relapse.
+Even after a solid 28-day inpatient rehab programme, we cannot say that you will definitely never relapse.

 Rehab in Dorset helps you to make the initial decision to get sober and provides you with guidance for remaining sober long-term.